malfattti/garden/migración y sociolingüística a través de las prácticas y los discursos de hispanohablantes en el s xxi.md

 		- desire to move away from approaches that consider languages as discrete entities (such as biligualism or multilingualism)
 	- overview of these frameworks:
 		- translanguaging
 			- translingual practices as umbrella term
 			- translanguaging turn?
 				- pedagogical and sociolinguistic impetus
 					- pedagogical aspect:
 						- changes needed to be made in classrooms
 						- language teaching should resemble the real world more
 			- transidiomatic practices
 			- origins og the term 'translanguage'
 			- three meanings of trans:
 				- going between and beyond linguistic systemas and structures
 				- transforming current structures and practices
-			- employing transdisciplinary perspectives on
+				- employing transdisciplinary perspectives on society and cognition
+			- another origin: Bakhtin's heteroglossia
 		- evaluation of frameworks